ISU Quarantine Requirements

 Guidance for students, faculty, and staff returning to campus after travel outside the U.S.

-If you have been exposed to someone infected with COVID-19 during your travels, you should self-quarantine for 14 days after your return.
+Please note that if you have been exposed to someone infected with COVID-19 during your travels, you must complete a mandatory self-quarantine for 10 days after your return.
+You may complete your self-quarantine at your place of residence or in temporary housing through ISSO.

 Where can I stay?

-- For students without ISU Housing contracts, you will need to find your own off-campus residence.
+- Off-Campus Housing: If you do NOT have a housing contract with the Iowa State Department of Residence, you will need to find your own living space.
 The Iowa housing website will provide you more information on off-campus housing in Ames and tips for living in Ames can be found here.

-- If your permanent residence is not ready by the time you arrive in Ames, please review the following options:
+- Temporary Housing: If your permanent residence is not ready by the time you arrive in Ames, please review the following options:

-- Alternative and independent arrangements can be made through Airbnb or hotels in Ames.
+- Alternative and independent arrangments can be made through Airbnb and hotels in Ames.

 Any student coming from abroad planning to live in university housing must be tested upon arrival.